danjpgriffin/anyconnect/README.md

 nameserver 10.20.31.40
 search mycompany.com
 ```
 * Specify the routes you wish to forward through the VPN in the file config/routes.
-Only these files will
+Only these routes will
 be routed via the VPN.
 For example:
 ```
 routes=(10.0.0.0/8)